nbuitragob/homework_t8/README.md

 SET UP
 ======

 Before running the UI tests and the API tests verify that the API is online.
-This is because my heroku account is free, as soon as the API is not being used heroku turns it off.
+This is because my heroku account is free, so as soon as the API is not being used heroku turns it off.

 ![alt](./images/proof.png)

-So as you can see **praxis-home-backend** is off.
+For example at the time I'm writing this **praxis-home-backend** is off.

 Start The API
 --------------